rapidsai/cudf/cpp/docs/TESTING.md

 #### `fixed_point_column_wrapper`

-The `fixed_point_column_wrapper` class should be used for constructing and initializing a column of any fixed-point element type (DECIMAL32 or DECIMAL64). `fixed_point_column_wrapper` provides constructors that accept an iterator range to generate each element in the column.
+The `fixed_point_column_wrapper` class should be used for constructing and initializing columns of any fixed-point element type (DECIMAL32 or DECIMAL64). `fixed_point_column_wrapper` provides constructors that accept an iterator range to generate each element in the column.
 For nullable columns, an additional iterator can be provided to indicate the validity of each element.